-This proposed AD would require accomplishing the actions specified in EASA AD 2024-0162 described previously, except for any differences identified as exceptions in the regulatory text of this proposed AD.
+This proposed AD would require accomplishing the actions specified in EASA AD 2024-0156 described previously, except for any differences identified as exceptions in the regulatory text of this proposed AD.
+This proposed AD would also prohibit the installation of affected parts.